companieshouse/confirmation-statement-api/README.md

 - resource-change-publisher
 - stream-router
 - company-appointments-consumer
+5. Change the value of `ORACLE_QUERY_API_URL` within `confirmation-statement-api.yaml`, in the `docker-chs-development/services/modules/confirmation-statement/` directory, to:
+  - `ORACLE_QUERY_API_URL=http://api.chs.local:4001`
+6. Add the following to the `confirmation-statement-api.docker-compose.yaml` file:
+  - `DOCUMENT_API_LOCAL_URL=NOT-USED`
-5. Run docker using "chs-dev up" in the docker-chs-development directory.
+7. Run docker using "chs-dev up" in the docker-chs-development directory.
-6. Run "chs-dev status" to check all required services are running and healthy
+8. Run "chs-dev status" to check all required services are running and healthy
-7. Open your browser and go to page http://chs.local/confirmation-statement/
+9. Open your browser and go to page http://chs.local/confirmation-statement/

 These instructions are for a local docker environment.